 The Amount of Research

 The amount of research done might vary in both the levels of study.
-The undergraduate students are not expected to conduct a profound research and analysis of the dissertation topic.
-Moreover, the number of students in the undergraduate studies is greater than the postgraduate studies.
+The undergraduate students are not expected to conduct profound research and analysis of the dissertation topic.
+Moreover, the number of students in undergraduate studies is greater than the postgraduate studies.
 So, the undergraduate students might feel less stressed as they are always surrounded by people who are facing the same situation and dissertation writing challenges.

 Alternatively, the postgraduate dissertation requires an extensive amount of research and an in-depth study of the topic.
 The students need to present detailed data and hence the research may appear quite intense at the postgraduate level.
 The students have to work as per the deadlines and need to consult their supervisors quite often to ensure that they are on the right path.

 Since the research conducted at the post-graduation level is more intense and in-depth as compared to the undergraduate level, the length of the postgraduate dissertations is significantly larger than that of the undergraduate dissertation.
 However, the particular word count may vary between the universities.
 In general, an undergraduate dissertation can be 10000 to 15000 words long while a postgraduate dissertation can be about 15000 to 50000 words long depending upon the subject area of the dissertation.